NanoClip vs Raycast Clipboard

 “Tiny app, on purpose — but powerful.”

-NanoClip is a dedicated clipboard manager with smart snippets built in.
-Every pixel of the UI is optimized for the copy-paste-snippet flow. iCloud sync, 19 themes, rich previews — all included for one price, no subscription, no account.
+NanoClip is a dedicated clipboard app with smart snippets and flow automation built in.
+Every pixel of the UI is optimized for copy, paste, expand, and transform. iCloud sync, 19 themes, rich previews — all included for one price, no subscription, no account.

 Pricing